pfeatherstone/msgpack_cpp/README.md

 }
 ```

-Option 2 : use Boost.Describe to describe your struct
+Option 2 : use Boost.Describe to describe your struct.
+This automatically makes the following functions available:
+* `serialize(Sink& out, const CustomType& obj, bool as_map = false)`
+* `deserialize(Source& in, CustomType& obj, bool as_map = false)`

+When `as_map == false` then you get exactly the same behaviour as above.
+When `as_map == true` your type is serialized like a msgpack [map](https://github.com/msgpack/msgpack/blob/master/spec.md#map-format-family) where the keys are the member variable names of your struct.

 ```cpp
 #include <boost/describe/class.hpp>